 AP courses are open to all students at AHS provided they meet the prerequisites for each respective course.
 AP courses are rigorous and prerequisites ensure students have the skill sets required to succeed in an AP course.
-Students are required to have achieved of at least B in the prerequisite subject and have GPA higher than 3.00 in previous year.
+To enter the course student has to have a B grade in a prerequisite subject and overall higher GPA than 3.00.
+Exemptions are granted on a case-by-case basis by the discretion of the AP course instructor, AHS Academic Dean, and AHS Director.